tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 **NOTE!**
 Various sedation scales may be used, including the Richmond Agitation Sedation Scale (RASS), the Pasero Opioid-Induced Sedation Scale (POSS), and the Innova Health System Sedation Scale (ISS).
 Determine which scale your facility uses and become familiar with that particular scale.

+# ~Question 15
+Which of the following is NOT a basic safety measure for patients?

+[WRONG] Assess the patient’s comfort levels.
+[WRONG] Make sure the side rails are up and the wheels are locked.
+[RIGHT] Administer appropriate reversal agents
+[WRONG] Ensure the suction device is set-up and ready.